Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 - Campbell's: `Scenarios/wetland_setback_campbells/results <../Scenarios/wetland_setback_campbells/results>`_
 - Butterfield: `Scenarios/wetland_setback_butterfield/results <../Scenarios/wetland_setback_butterfield/results>`_

-An example of the results for the Campbell's wetland are shown below.
-The results for the Butterfield wetland are similar.
+An example of the results for the Campbell's Wetland are shown below.
+The results for the Butterfield Wetland are similar.
 This specific example is for a pumping rate of 500 $m^3/d$, hydraulic conductivity of 0.316 m/d, specific yield of 0.316, and river conductance of 750 $m^2/d$.
 This specific example shows that abstraction within 1 km of the wetland is likely to cause c.
 0.5 m drawdown at the wetland location.
 However, abstraction 2 km or further from the wetland is unlikely